 It depends on what you’re looking for in your drink, and how much money you have to spend on it.
 There are many factors that go into choosing which one is better for you: flavor options, electrolytes, sugar levels, and price.

 I personally prefer Waterboy because it contains more electrolytes than Liquid I.V., but Liquid I.V.’s flavors are far superior to those offered by Waterboy—so I get both!

-All in all my favorite feature about Waterboy is that it contains L-theanine which helps combat anxiety without making me sleepy like some other anti-anxiety supplements do — an unexpected benefit that came as a pleasant surprise!
+All in all my favorite feature about Waterboy is that it contains L-theanine which helps combat anxiety without making me sleepy as some other anti-anxiety supplements do — an unexpected benefit that came as a pleasant surprise!

-Waterboy costs a little more than Liquid I., but it does not contain any sugar or calories, which means that if you are trying to lose weight (or just don’t want all those extra calories), then Waterboy might be the right choice for you.
+Waterboy costs a little more than Liquid I.V., but it does not contain any sugar or calories, which means that if you are trying to lose weight (or just don’t want all those extra calories), then Waterboy might be the right choice for you.

 Both Waterboy and Liquid I.V. are excellent options for anyone who wants to rehydrate after a long night of partying or drinking too much alcohol.